fenago/tableau-server/md/server/Notifications, Monitoring, and Tuning - Tableau.md

 can subscribe to views to periodically receive a snapshot of views they are interested in on a recurring basis.

-To send alerts, [Tableau Server]{.VariablesProductName} must connect to a mail server, also known as a Simple Mail Transfer Protocol (SMTP) server.
+To send alerts, [Tableau Server] must connect to a mail server, also known as a Simple Mail Transfer Protocol (SMTP) server.
 An SMTP server is a service that you can send outbound email messages to.
 It then relays the messages to whoever they\'re addressed to.
 (It doesn\'t handle incoming email.)
-To set up alerts, you must configure [Tableau Server]{.VariablesProductName} to communicate with your SMTP mail server.
+To set up alerts, you must configure [Tableau Server] to communicate with your SMTP mail server.

 <div>